 Shutter speed is the measure of how long (in seconds) the shutter on your camera remains open and how long the sensor inside your camera is exposed to light.

-Faster shutter speeds give the sensor less time to collect light and results in a lower exposure.
+Fast shutter speed gives the camera’s sensor less time to collect light and results in a lower exposure.
 They can stop motion, such as a camera shake or subject that is physically moving, without sacrificing details.

 On the other hand, slower shutter speeds allow more time for the sensor to collect light and results in higher exposure.
 They can record images as the shots are snapped for a longer period of time resulting in a fluid, or sometimes blurry, effect.

-In fact, if you have the right exposure triangle settings, slow shutter speed has the potential to give your moving subject matter a unique look and feel.
+In fact, if you have the right exposure triangle settings, slow shutter speed has the potential to give your moving subject matter a unique look and feel, such as a motion blur.

 Why control shutter speed on your camera?